mathjax/MathJax-node/README.md

 Use

-    npm install MathJax-node
+    npm install mathjax-node

-to install MathJax-node and its dependencies.
+to install mathjax-node and its dependencies.

 These API's can produce PNG images, but that requires the [Batik](http://xmlgraphics.apache.org/batik/download.html) library.
 It